newrelic/nr1-workshop/lab2/INSTRUCTIONS.md

 ## Step 3: Load and display an Entity

-In this portion of the pageant, we're going to call another Nerdlet, specifically the overview experience for an APM Service, using the `navigation` object to open a predefined portion of NR1.
+In this portion of the pageant, we're going to call another Nerdlet, specifically the overview experience for an APM Service, using the `navigation` object to open a predefined portion of New Relic One.
 We're also going to utilize the `Button` component.

 We need to start by adding a `Button` to the screen.